Miayam

 └── index.js

-Here is the snippet from webpack.common.js
+Here's the snippet from webpack.common.js

 const ENTRY_POINTS = [